As we started 2021 we realised that the year ahead would be difficult and very different.

-As the first few weeks of January passed we as a country faced the startling reality that the second wave of COVID infections and its ramifications were self-evident.
-Social media filled with posts of loved ones lost, funerals & memorials broadcast on Zoom and other streaming platforms brought some closure for our bereaved families.
+As the first few weeks of January passed, we, as a country faced the startling reality that the second wave of COVID-19 infections and its ramifications were evident.
+Social media was filled with posts of loved ones lost, funerals and memorials broadcast on Zoom and other streaming platforms, this brought some closure for our bereaved families.
 Technology would again connect us together in a time of our most tragic moments.

-2021 is going to challenge all of us as we navigate our way through this year.
-With the rapid rise in infections, Businesses are opting for a blended approach to keep employees safe.
-Working from home whether on rotation or totally will be the norm for the foreseeable future and probably beyond the pandemic.
+2021 is going to challenge all of us as we navigate our way through the year.
+With the rapid rise in infections, businesses are opting for a blended approach to keep employees safe.
+Working from home whether on rotation or totally will be the norm for the foreseeable future and will probably go beyond the pandemic.
 Technology will be the differentiator for large and small businesses.
-SOHO (Small office, home office) kits consisting of fibre to the home, seamless high-speed wireless, ink tank printers, headsets, notebooks and UPSes are the new hotcakes.
+SOHO (Small office, home office) kits consisting of fibre to the home, seamless high-speed wireless, ink tank printers, headsets, notebooks and UPS’s are the new hotcakes.

-Those businesses that have invested and leveraged technology and continue to invest will continue with business unusual.
+Those businesses that have invested and leveraged technology will continue with business as usual.
 We have seen a dramatic rise in the number of organisations installing secure Firewalls for VPNs to access on-premise resources such as Sage, whilst others have completely shifted their on-premise resources to the cloud by leveraging Microsoft Azure and Microsoft 365.